About Browsing in the NEW Artstor Digital Library

 Sample Lesson Plans – Our sample lesson plans can help teachers use images to engage students in the classroom.
 This growing set of plans is intended to stimulate meaningful teaching with streamlined preparation.

-Social Studies and Humanities Overviews – A growing number of image groups (containing 100 images each) that illustrate topics as diverse as the environment and the Renaissance.
+Humanities – A growing number of image groups (containing 100 images each) that illustrate topics as diverse as the environment and the Renaissance.
 While some subjects – Women’s Studies, Anthropology, and Music History, among others – reflect academic guidelines, others present an eclectic panorama on a niche topic, as for example, Food and Culinary Arts, and the History of Medicine and Natural Science.
 Given that these topics range beyond traditional subject matter, they feature the unexpected and stimulate interdisciplinary thinking.

 From the landing page of the Digital Library: